auth0/auth0-spa-js/EXAMPLES.md

 });
 ```

-### Switch to a different organizations
+### Switch to a different organization

 When working with multiple organizations, there might be a situation where you want your users to be able to switch between different organizations.

-Important to realize is that the authentication state in the SDK is build around the organization, so in order to switch organizations, you need to logout and login again.
-However, it's enough to log out from the SDK and not from Auth0.
-Doing that ensures that, when calling login again, the user might not be prompted for their credentials depending on whether or not they have an active session with Auth0.
+To do this, clear the local logged in state from your application and login to Auth0 again, leveraging any existing Auth0 session to prevent the user from being prompted for their credentials.

 ```ts
 async function switchOrganization(newOrganization: string) {